mdn/content-team-projects/contrib-docs/community-guidelines/general/copyright-licensing/index.md

 ### Logos, trademarks, service marks, and wordmarks

-The rights of the trademarks, logos and service marks of Mozilla and the look and feel of this website are not licensed under the Creative Commons license.
-To the extent they are works of authorship (like logos and graphic design), they are not included in the licensed work under those terms.
-If you have any other questions about complying with our licensing terms for this collection, you should contact Mozilla here: [licensing@mozilla.org](mailto:licensing@mozilla.org "mailto:licensing@mozilla.org").
+The rights of the trademarks, logos, and service marks of Mozilla and the look and feel of this website are not licensed under the Creative Commons license.
+Therefore, to the extent they are works of authorship (like logos and graphic design), they are not included in the licensed work under those terms.
+If you have any other questions about complying with our licensing terms for this collection, you should contact Mozilla here: [licensing@mozilla.org](mailto:licensing@mozilla.org).